mixxit/docsy-example/content/en/docs/Guides/TutorialForTutorial.md

  Tutorial for Tutorial
 ---

+Since the tutorial is for Adventurers, this guide will assume you have spoke to the Adventurer NPC and entered the Tutorial

 This guide is for new players who are struggling with the tutorial

 You must have the MOD to complete this guide https://www.fallofanempire.com/docs/guides/mod/